 The City of Oakland is seeking panelists to serve on our Cultural Funding Program Public Review Panels.

 The City of Oakland’s Cultural Funding Program (CFP) supports Oakland-based artistic programs, festivals, general operations of arts nonprofit profit organizations, projects by individual artists, and more.
-You can learn more about our core grant programs here.
 These programs reflect our annual grant programs, but do not include any special grant opportunities that may be offered in the future.

 Public Review Panels are convened throughout the year to review applications for organizations and artists requesting City grant support.
 Panelists contribute their expertise to the Cultural Funding Program’s fair and open public review of grant applications, and assist in the continuing development of Oakland’s artistic and cultural communities.